Get a free, no obligation personal loan quote with rates as low as 9.99%

 Living with a disability can have a significant impact on your finances.
 Fortunately, you may qualify for the disability tax credit to help you cover some of the costs that come with living with a disability.

-As of 2022, there were 1,465,420 unique eligible people with DTC certificates.
+According to the latest data available, there are 1,465,420 unique eligible people with DTC certificates.
 The Disability Tax Credit (DTC) in Canada recognizes the challenges associated with having or caring for someone with a disability.
 That is why the federal government wants to ease the tax burden of people who have or who care for people with disabilities.

 Find out if you qualify for the DTC and how much you can get.